jlucktay/stack/README.md

 It currently has the following functions:

 - initialising Terraform against remote state storage, for local execution
-- queueing Terraform builds in an Azure DevOps CI/CD pipeline
+- queueing Terraform plans to build and destroy stacks in an Azure DevOps CI/CD pipeline
 - cancelling unneeded releases of aforementioned builds
 - creating GitHub issues in corresponding projects